config0-hub/devops-solutions/stacks/_config0_configs/env_nosql/_documentation/README.md

-# 3-Tier NoSQL Environment with Mongodb and EKS
+# 3-Tier NoSQL Environment with MongoDB and EKS

 ## Description
-This stack creates a complete three-tier environment in AWS, including networking infrastructure, an EKS cluster for application hosting, and a Mongodb replicaset for the database.
+This stack creates a complete three-tier environment in AWS, including networking infrastructure, an EKS cluster for application hosting, and a MongoDB replicaset for the database.
 It sets up networking, deploys a MongoDB cluster with the specified number of replica nodes, and creates an EKS Kubernetes cluster with configured node groups.

 ## Variables